matthieuSolente/mso-faux-absolute/README.md

 <img src="" alt="">
 ```
 This will also cancel the absolute positioning on all other customers.
 It will therefore be necessary to rethink your code to make it work everywhere.
 This bug only occurs on these two mailboxes and Wall!
 Email.
 With the new Outlook on Windows Mail, this problem disappears.
 I am working to solve this problem, but if a fix is found, it will only be short-lived;
+Here, experimentation is necessary as much to make floating positioning work on Windows 10 & 11Mail, as well as to create other types of layout with these properties

 ## Z-index